 Bambha Iqhaza – Be Part of It

 Started in 1921 (no race from 1941 – 1945 due to Second World War) prompted by a war veteran Vic Clapham who heard of a “Stock exchange Walk” from London to Brighton, a similar distance.
 He felt that if infantrymen recruited into the armed forces from sedentary jobs, could endure forced marches over great distances, trained athletes could cover the distance between the two cities without great difficulty.
-The idea withstand test of time with 90 years of ‘up’ and ‘down’ alternately; up (87km) from Durban to Pietermaritzburg and down (89km) being the reverse.
+The idea withstands the test of time with 90 years of ‘up’ and ‘down’ alternately; up (87km) from Durban to Pietermaritzburg and down (89km) being the reverse.
 This year is the up-run of 877m longer as the result of road deviation near Pinetown.
-Number of finishers increased from 16 (out of 34) in 1921 to 13,006 (out of 16,993) in 2015 largely driven by the growing number of ultra-runners and clever marketing efforts from the Comrades official.
+The number of finishers increased from 16 (out of 34) in 1921 to 13,006 (out of 16,993) in 2015 largely driven by the growing number of ultra-runners and clever marketing efforts from the Comrades official.

 A memorable highlight is when I ran passed by children lined up in smart school uniforms on wheelchairs.
 They were blind I was told later.
 About 70km mark where I bumped into another fellow club runner – a comforting encouragement and chat kept each other going.
 We tackled one hill after another till the big Polly Shortts.
 Finishing the race with another bronze medal is an awesome feeling.
 A back-to-back medal (for completing both up and down race consecutively) is an added bonus.
 About 45 minutes in St John tent for leg massage did some justice.

-WEATHER: Durban is a year-round destination with sub-tropical climate.
+WEATHER: Durban is a year-round destination with a sub-tropical climate.
 The best time to visit if you would like to avoid hot temperature and humidity is March to August.

 FLIGHT and GROUND TRANSPORTATION: I flew from Dubai to Durban, South Africa with Emirates – an eight-hour direct flight.
-King Shaka’s Airport (a new airport built for the 2010 FIFA World Cup) is a 35km drive from city centre.
+King Shaka’s Airport (a new airport built for the 2010 FIFA World Cup) is a 35km drive from the city centre.
 Approximate fares for Taxi ZAR 450 or Airport Shuttle Service ZAR 290 per person to the centre of Durban.
 Car rental can be done at the building next to the terminal.

 VISA: Depending on nationality, the purpose and duration of visit, tourist visa may not be required.
-See here for list of countries exempt and information regarding visa requirement.
+See here for a list of countries exempt and information regarding visa requirement.

 Credit for this trip is largely due to Nic, the mastermind for local expertise in planning and execution.
 To my fellow South African friends and families – for undivided support and a smooth day race logistic.
-To Nikki – friendship that will be cherished.
+To Nikki – a friendship that will be cherished.
 To Tim and my E – thanks for those memorable weekends training run.

-For my cooking and food adventure I bought a packet of free-range biltong, kelp powder, flax seed, a jar of anchovy paste, and a book The Real Meal Revolution; the fastest selling cook book in South African history by Professor Tim Noakes, Sally-Ann Creed, Jonno Proudfoot and David Grier or the so-called ‘Red Bible’.
+For my cooking and food adventure I bought a packet of free-range biltong, kelp powder, flaxseed, a jar of anchovy paste, and a book The Real Meal Revolution; the fastest-selling cookbook in South African history by Professor Tim Noakes, Sally-Ann Creed, Jonno Proudfoot and David Grier or the so-called ‘Red Bible’.

 Click here for SOTG’s Drakensberg short getaway in nature.